ROBERTO CACCIAPAGLIA

 2023 © Roberto Cacciapaglia - All Rights Reserved - Privacy & Cookie Policy

-His long artistic collaboration with the Royal Philharmonic Orchestra gave birth to “Quarto Tempo” (‘Fourth Time’ – 2007).
-“Canone degli Spazi” (‘Canon of Spaces’ – 2009).
-“Ten Directions” (2010).
+His long artistic collaboration with the Royal Philharmonic Orchestra followed to the creation of the albums “Quarto Tempo” (‘Fourth Time’ – 2007), “Canone degli Spazi” (‘Canon of Spaces’ – 2009), and “Ten Directions” (2010).

-In 2013 he composed “Antartica” to accompany the European Concordia Expedition in Antarctica, European Space Agency.
-This was followed by “Alphabet” (Decca Records – 2014), recorded in the Sala Verdi of the Conservatory of Milan and first performed at Palazzo Reale of Milan.
-“Tree of Life” (Believe Digital – 2015) is the soundtrack to the Tree of Life, EXPO 2015 Milano – was performed in concert with Teatro alla Scala Academy Orchestra at the Open Air Theatre, for the closing ceremony of EXPO 2015.
+Tree of Life” (Believe Digital – 2015) is the soundtrack to the Tree of Life, EXPO 2015 Milano and was performed in concert with Teatro alla Scala Academy Orchestra at the Open Air Theatre, for the closing ceremony of the event.

 Ever conscious of the theme of ecology, Roberto collaborated with Earth Day – world day for the safeguarding of the planet – playing in Rome, Piazza del Popolo and in Bologna, Piazza Maggiore, G7 Environment (2017).